 Personal Loans

 Again, you will need good to excellent credit to obtain a favorable interest rate for a personal loan.
 These loans can be helpful to pay off credit card debt carrying high interest if you can get a loan with a rate that is lower.
-As for getting a personal loan large enough to cover a collection of debts (such as those occurring through gambling), you’ll definitely need a really good credit score to obtain that.A downside to this approach is that if you fall behind in your monthly payments on the personal loan—perhaps because you haven’t conquered your gambling problem—then you will get hit by late fees.
+As for getting a personal loan large enough to cover a collection of debts (such as those occurring through gambling), you’ll need a solid credit score to obtain that.A downside to this approach is that if you fall behind in your monthly payments on the personal loan — perhaps because you haven’t conquered your gambling problem — then you will get hit by late fees.
 If you are delayed by 60 days or more, your credit rating will sink.
 Some people try to refinance existing personal loans to obtain a lower interest rate or more favorable terms.
 A good to excellent credit rating is usually required.Recommended: Personal Loan Approval Odds: Understanding Your Chances

 Use Your Home Equity